CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 For instance, consider our Recipe Items: This class was turned into two different subclasses in Phase 1, but it didn't affect the rest of the code base as the implementation was done using the same interface.

-These principles will allow us to address the shortcomings in Phase 1, resulting in easy testing and future expansion in Phase 2.
+These principles will allow us to address the shortcomings in Phase 1.
+This was then changed in phase 2

 Regarding Phase 1 Contributions:
 - Ariel worked on creating entities, some storages and matchers, as well as the use cases.
 Also was responsible for testing all of those things.